rhaagenson/usability/README.md

 # Usability 101 Website

-Built using HTML and Twitter Bootstrap 3.
+Built using HTML5 and Twitter Bootstrap 3.

 ## Design Preview